Ironhack-Miami-PTWD-October-2018/GENERAL-KNOWLEDGE/react-deploy-cheatsheet.md

 ## 3. Bundle the React App

-### 3.1 When inside client side folder, on the root level, run the following command:
+### 3.1 When inside client-side folder, on the root level, run the following command:

 ```bash
 $ npm run build